 Mind you, I don’t have anything against the middle tiers – they work hard for their slice of the pie, But in an effort to streamline the sales process and connect directly with the consumer we’ve decided that we won’t treat the direct customer as a high-margin profit center.
 Rather, I’m looking to develop regular direct purchase customers because it is more efficient and hopefully will allow us to provide a better experience for the buyer and us.

-I only make a few hundred cases of wine per year, and I want to put those bottles in the hands of people who will appreciate them.
-Really, each bottle contains so much blood, sweat and tears that it is hard for me to put a value on the wine.
+I only make about a thousand cases of wine per year, and I want to put those bottles in the hands of people who will appreciate them.
+Each bottle contains so much blood, sweat and tears that it is hard for me to put a value on the wine.
 We have a minuscule marketing budget and try to price the wines so that they represent compelling value — especially when one considers the quality of the wines and the effort that went into making what is essentially an artisan product.
 So why not buy a few bottles?
 Then don’t be shy, take it with you to your favorite restaurants — even with corkage, it is a heck of a deal.

 Thanks for your consideration.
 Be honest, be responsible, and drink good and interesting wine.
 Please don’t hesitate to contact me with any questions, comments, or other feedback.